Red Fox Lab Traits, Appearance and Characteristics

 Fox red lab in the snow

-Genetics are undeniably complicated, and it’s not unusual for breeders to get puppies in colors they weren’t expecting.
-You may be tempted to skip this – but give it a go – it might be easier than you think!
-Think of a Labrador as a basically black dog.
+Genetics can be complicated, but I find it helpful to think of a Labrador as a basically black dog.
 Black is the default color.
 The black coat is caused by a pair of genes called the B genes

-• Your dog inherits one from his mother and one from his father – in a pair – like this: BB
+• Your dog inherits one from their mother and one from their father – in a pair – like this: BB

 • B genes come in big or little versions.
-So a black dog could have a pair that look like this instead: Bb
+So your black dog could have a pair like this: Bb

 • Little b carries the code necessary to make a brown coat instead of a black one.
 BUT, big B is dominant and switches off little b.

-• So little b only gets a say, if two of them get together like this: bb, and when that happens, you get a chocolate Lab!
+• So little b only gets a say, if two of them get together like this: bb.
+When that happens, you get a chocolate Lab!

 Red Fox Lab Puppies Are Genetically Yellow

-To get a fox red lab, you first need to switch off the black and brown coat color genes.
-This is done by two little e genes.
-They also come in a pair like this: ee
+To get a fox red lab, you need to switch off the black and brown coat color genes.
+This is done by two e genes.
+They also come in a pair like this: ee.

 E genes can also be big like this: EE or mixed like this: Ee, but when that happens the big E switches off the little e, and takes away its power.
 This renders the little e gene useless and it can’t then in turn switch off the brown or black coat color.

-So you’ll get a black or brown dog Only when the two little ee genes get together can they switch off the black and brown genes and give you a yellow dog.
+So you’ll get a black or brown dog unless those two little ee genes get together to switch off the B genes and give you a yellow dog.

 Yellow vs Red Fox Lab Coats